day8/re-frame/docs/on-dynamics.md

-When programmers work, they need to reason about the **runtime dynamics** of their code - about what happens over time, as it runs.
+When programmers work, they need to reason about the **runtime dynamics** of their code - about what happens when it runs.
 They'll be staring, without seeing, at a spot in space, and in their heads, they'll be performing a runtime simulation of their code.

 But, as Dijkstra notes, this is hard.